mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cfn-publishing-automation/README.md

 - The .yaml script is a copy of "CFN-MongoDB-Atlas-Resource-Register" automation document that can be found in AWS Systems Manager (please reach out to team for access)

 To update the script in AWS you will need to create a new version of the document.
+We aim to keep a version in source control at all times which matches the currently deployed version.
 Please follow below instructions:

 1. Create a new test document in AWS account with your updated script and test your changes.